agorelik2/workout-tracker/README.md

 - Install Node.js on your computer.
 - Use `npm install` to install all the dependencies, see [Dependencies](#dependencies) for the complete list
-- Use `npm run seed` to populate the database with seeds
+- Use `npm run seed` to populate the database with initial records
 - Open a terminal, navigate to the folder where **_server.js_** is located and type: `node server.js`
 - Once the server is running, open a browser and navigate to localhost:4000 or the port you have selected